igor-bulygin/tdvs-gthb/README_DEVELOPER.md

 ~~~

 and you have made changes to the `composer.json` file.
-If this is not the case, you should run
+If this is not the case, you should always  run

 ~~~
 php composer.phar install